Bottlenose dolphins, organically brewed beer, and cute coastal villages: this tour explores the best-kept secrets of northern Scotland.

 Students, seniors over 60, and children between 5 and 15 (unfortunately, we don't carry children under 5 years old)

 You leave Inverness behind and head straight for the brewery.
-Tasting beer before noon may feel improper, but the Black Isle Brewery’s ethical beliefs and home-grown flavours will ensure you feel great about it.
+Tasting beer before noon is a great wee novelty, and the Black Isle Brewery’s* ethical beliefs and home-grown flavours are fantastic to learn about.

 After you’ve soaked up the local flavours, you take the short drive to Rosemarkie.
 This wonderful wee village offers you a chance to learn about ancient Pictish art and take in fresh sea views.